Site migration – how we make sure a domain migration is successful for SEO

 Total cost of project: £760,000

-This retailer is now 38% worse off in profitability for the year, or – to put it in real terms – a company operating at a 4.8% profit margin will record a 2.9% profit margin for the year.
+This retailer was 38% worse off in profitability for the year, or – to put it in real terms – a company operating at a 4.8% profit margin will record a 2.9% profit margin for the year.
 It’s not unusual for large companies to blame their online sales performance in their annual reports, so if you’re managing a digital budget, I’d advise you to spend very, very carefully.

 Here’s what you’re actually looking to achieve.
 A seamless migration from old domain to new with no loss in visibility as a minimum deliverable.
 No drop in visibility thanks to carefully-mapped site-wide code 301 redirects to the new pages.